A Cubic Regularization Approach for Finding Local Minimax Points in Nonconvex Minimax Optimization: A Cubic Regularization Approach for Finding Local Minimax Points

-Regarding the conditions of local minimax points listed in \Cref{def: local}, note that the stationary conditions in item 1 are easy to achieve, e.g., by performing standard GDA updates.
+Regarding the conditions of local minimax points listed in \Cref{def: suff_local}, note that the stationary conditions in item 1 are easy to achieve, e.g., by performing standard gradient updates.
 For the non-degeneracy conditions listed in item 2, the first condition is guaranteed as $f(x,\cdot)$ is strongly concave.
 Therefore, the major challenge is to achieve the other non-degeneracy condition $\big[\nabla_{11} f - \nabla_{12} f (\nabla_{22} f)^{-1} \nabla_{21} f\big](x,y) \succ \zero$.
-Interestingly, in nonconvex-strongly-concave minimax optimization, such a non-degeneracy condition has close connections to a certain second-order stationary condition on the envelope function $\Phi(x)$, as formally stated in the following proposition.
+Interestingly, in nonconvex-strongly-concave minimax optimization, such a non-degeneracy condition has close connections to a certain second-order stationary condition on the envelope function $\Phi(x)$, as formally stated in the following proposition. \red{Throughout, we denote $\kappa=L_1/\mu$ as the condition number. }